wotakumoe/wotaku/glossary/file.md

 ### Publisher
 The publisher can be mainly two types.
-- **CaaS(Chapters as a Service)**: These sites release chapters indvidually instead of volume.
+- **CaaS(Chapters as a Service)**: These sites release chapters individually instead of volume.
 Examples: Manga Plus, Manga UP!, Comikey, Tapas etc.
 - **Volume**: Sells the whole volume with better quality.
 Example: VIZ, Kodansha, Square Enix etc.

 ### Source